aquasecurity/defsec/avd_docs/rbac/general/AVD-KSV-0055/docs.md

-check weather Role permit allowing users in a rolebinding to add other users to their rolebindings
+Check whether role permits allowing users in a rolebinding to add other users to their rolebindings

 ### Impact
 <!-- Add Impact here -->